 For more information about transferring coursework, review our Undergraduate Admissions Resources for Transfer Students.

 Notices and Disclosures

-Please refer to Drexel's Consumer Information and Student Right to Know for policies that pertain to all prospective and enrolled students.
+Please refer to Drexel's Consumer Information and Student Right to Know page for policies that pertain to all prospective and enrolled students.

 Drexel University abides by the provisions of Public Law 93-380, which grants the student the right to examine admission files that are part of the student's permanent "Educational Record."
 Please note that "Applicants for Admission" are not granted rights under this legislation.
 Once an "Applicant for Admission" becomes a "Student" by enrolling and attending Drexel, any admission file that becomes a part of the student's permanent "Educational Record" becomes available to the student for review.
 Applicants should understand that only the transcripts, CEEB, SAT, Achievement Test Score Reports, and those portions of the application generated by the student will become part of the student's permanent "Educational Record" upon enrollment.